-To interpret CICS trace entries, see Table 1.
+To interpret CICS trace entries, see Table 25 on page 383.

-The CICS trace entry for these values is APOXXX (where xxx is the trace number specified when the CICS adapter was enabled).
+The CICS trace entry for these values is AP0xxx (where xxx is the trace number specified when the CICS adapter was enabled).
 All trace entries except CSQCTEST are issued by CSQCTRUE.
 CSQCTEST is issued by CSQCRST and CSQCDSP.